Reflections of a Nonpolitical Man

-The Reflections of a Nonpolitical Man (Betrachtungen eines Unpolitischen) is a non-fiction work by German author Thomas Mann published in 1918.
+The Reflections of a Nonpolitical Man (Betrachtungen eines Unpolitischen) is a non-fiction work by the German author Thomas Mann published in 1918.
 Unlike his brother Heinrich, Thomas Mann supported the German war effort during World War I. The book, which runs to almost six hundred pages, defends the authoritarianism and "culture" of Germany against the "civilization" of the West.
 It served to justify and distinguish his conservative political stance from that of his more liberally oriented brother.

 Writing and publication history

 Background

 Thomas Mann – like many of his fellow German writers – had a positive attitude towards the German war effort during World War I. In three essays written after the outbreak of the war in 1914 – Gedanken im Kriege ("Thoughts in Wartime" [August/September 1914]), Gute Feldpost ("Good News from the Front" [October 1914]) and Friedrich und die große Koalition ("Frederick and the Great Coalition" [September to December 1914]) – he defended German warfare and first promulgated his support for the Ideas of 1914.

 Romain Rolland and other French authors criticised this literary support for Germany and in particular the support of the German invasion of neutral Belgium.
 Rolland from time to time also criticised Mann personally for his pro-war stance and substantiated this reproach in the essay Les Idoles, which was later published as part of the essay collection Au-dessus de la mêlée.
 In this essay he criticised Thomas Mann's militarism and ill-advised fanaticism.
 This reproach was a major impulse for Mann to begin writing the Reflections; he specifically answered Rolland in the chapter called "Against Justice and Truth".
 From the summer of 1915 onwards, he started to arrange his material to support Germany in intellectual and cultural terms.

 The impulse for authoring the book was intensified by an essay on Émile Zola written by his brother Heinrich Mann, which appeared in René Schickele's pacifist journal Die Weißen Blätter in autumn 1915.
 This essay contained swipes at his unnamed brother and painted him as a patriotic propagandist.
 According to the scholar Heinrich Kurzke, this essay caused Thomas Mann to expand his material from a mere essay into a whole book.